 You have the right to be safe wherever you are: at home, school, out and about with your friends and at any activity you do at Wolves FC.
 That might be when attending a game, within The Academy or as part of The Foundation.
 Everyone at Wolves FC has a responsibility to make sure that the well-being of children and young people is put first.

 That means:

-Listening to children and young people Making sure children and young people are safe
+Listening to children Making sure children and Acting when needed and young people young people are safe